jasonly027/chats-tierlist/backend/README.md

     | name | string? | New item name. |
     | image_url | string? | New color code. |
   - Responds with 404 Not Found if item with name couldn't be found.
-  - Responds with 400 Bad Request if both name and color fields are missing.
+  - Responds with 400 Bad Request if both name and image_url fields are missing.
 - `DELETE /tierlist/item/:name`: Deletes an existing item from user's tier list.
   - Responds with 404 Not Found if item with name couldn't be found.
 - `PATCH /tierlist`: Updates the focus or isVoting property of user's tierlist.